Neuron-Hackathon/neuron_hackathon_2022/RULES.md

 3.3 Neuron may provide Participants with data and resources for the purpose of the Hackathon.
 Participants will use data and resources only as defined by Neuron.
 Data and resources will be used solely for the purpose of the Hackathon and only for the duration of the Hackathon and shall not be used for any commercial or illegal purpose, or copied, modified, reproduced, distributed or displayed for any other purpose.

 3.4 Ownership of Intellectual Property Rights.
-To the extent that there are any conflicts between the following provisions contained in this Terms and Conditions, the following provisions shall prevail:
+To the extent that there are any conflicts between the following provisions contained in these Terms and Conditions, the following provisions shall prevail:

 3.4.1 Participant hereby assigns and transfers to Neuron all right, title, and interest in any and all solutions submitted by the Participant pursuant to the Hackathon.
 All intellectual property rights to such solutions submitted by the Participant pursuant to the Hackathon shall vest in and be the absolute property of Neuron.